 - A basement-level parking garage

 The original historical library building was retained, while the non-historical additions were removed to accommodate the new space’s needs.
-There are plans to add a restaurant to the historical building so residents and community members can either dine indoors out outside.
+In 2022, Gia Mia, a local Italian restaurant, will be moving in to the old library portion of the development.
+Patrons will be able to dine either outdoors or inside.

 It wouldn’t be a true construction process if there weren’t a couple challenges involved!
 In designing the new space, the original plans included completely demolishing all of the original library structures.
 However, it quickly became clear that the library holds a special place in the hearts of local community members and that doing a complete overhaul wasn’t ideal.